dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 author: Dylan Cunliffe
 ---

-# Smart Intersection Control System
-*A real-time, vision-enhanced traffic controller built on the Jetson Orin Nano*

----

 ## 🚦 Overview

 For this project, I designed and built a complete **smart intersection simulation** using: